rahuljmanoj/rahuljmanoj.github.io/_projects/14_project.md

 ---
 layout: page
-title: Wireless Water Level Indicator
+title: ABU RoboCON Robots
-description: Automated and wireless solution for overhead water tanks based on RF sensors.
+description: Design, Fabrication and Control of ABU ROBOCON India (National Level) Manual and Autonomous Robots for the year 2013, 2014 and 2015, as per the problem statement of the contest for each year.
 img: assets/img/6.jpg
-importance: 10
+importance: 14
 category: hobby
 ---